-One of the organs most vulnerable to inflammation from chronically-elevated blood sugar (as we often see in obesity) is the pair of kidneys.
+One of the tissues most vulnerable to inflammation from chronically-elevated blood sugar (as we often see in obesity) is the pair of kidneys.
 Reduced kidney filtration capability can cause minerals to build up, precipitate out of urine, and eventually form stones.
-Especially given the obesity, the key tenet for both of this client’s goals is eliminating sugar and sweeteners and also reducing refined and concentrated carbohydrates.
-I would be careful with encouraging too many whole grains – only small servings (~1/2 cup at a time) as a substitute for refined flour-based foods.
+Especially given the obesity, the key tenet for both of this client’s goals is eliminating all sugar and sweeteners and also reducing refined and concentrated carbohydrates, especially all grain flours.
+Be careful as well with encouraging too many whole grains – only small servings (~1/2 cup at a time) as a substitute for refined flour-based foods.
 Depending on her tolerance for carbohydrates, grains may need to be removed entirely, at least for a time during the reversal of insulin resistance.

 But of course, we don’t want to stop at triage or rapid relief.
 We want to get to the root cause and reverse it to prevent recurrence!
 This is a clinical write up which will be of interest for further exploring the biochemistry at play.
 Chronic dehydration is common.
 Sub-clinical prediabetes is common.
 Sluggish bile flow is common.
 Moderate oxidative stress (from myriad sources) is common – especially because of our poor intake of nutrient-dense foods that would promote adequate, ongoing synthesis of endogenous antioxidants, especially glutathione!
 Perhaps surprisingly to you, I also recommend putting focus on individuals who have had their gallbladders removed, who have brewing congestion in the bile duct system (perhaps look for high or very high/normal alkaline phosphatase), or who have had various types of gastric bypass surgery.